vfmd/vfmd-spec/doc/specification.md

  2. Set _code-content-length_ to 0

- 3. If the _residual-code-span-sequence_ matches one of the following regular expression patterns:
+ 3. <span id="code-proc-step-3">If the _residual-code-span-sequence_
+    matches one of the following regular expression patterns:</span>

      1. Non-backticks followed by backticks followed by a non-backtick:
         ``/^([^`]+)(`+)([^`].*)$/``